d0n/pavlovadm/README.md

 Credits
 -------
-  * Mark Dey - a PAVLOV developer which saved alot of time when the rcon interface wasn't updated to full functionality
+  * Mark Dey - a PAVLOV developer who saved me alot of time when the rcon interface wasn't updated to full functionality

 Troubleshoot